 Former US President Bill Clinton once said that football has done more to help poverty in different parts of the world than almost anything else – but what do you think?

-As a form of soft power football is often able to broker moments of normality within terrorist situations or periods of conflict between ethnic or national communities.
+As a form of soft power football is often able to broker moments of normality during certain situations or periods of conflict between ethnic or national communities.

-What can football positively contribute to current immigration tensions in parts of Europe in particular but not just Europe?
+What can football positively contribute to current immigration tensions?

 As a form of public diplomacy or social intervention, football has often been overlooked, but its strengths here should not be underestimated.